sjlamerton/gsoc-pages/projects/power-management/index.md

 wxWidgets has support for
 [power events](http://docs.wxwidgets.org/trunk/classwx_power_event.html) but
-it's implemented for Windows only right now and doesn't even work for Vista and later systems right now, e.g. it's impossible to prevent the system from suspending in this way (which was used until Windows XP) any more.
+it's currently only implemented on Windows and doesn't work for Vista and later systems right now, e.g. it's impossible to prevent the system from suspending in this way (which was used until Windows XP) any more.
 The goal of this project would be to update power management support for Windows Vista/7